OctobayArchive/chainlink-adapters/README.md

 ### Input Params

-- `githubUser`: The GitHub user trying to register
+- `githubUserId`: The GraphQL Node ID of the GitHub user trying to register
 - `ethAddress`: The ETH address the user wants to connect to (as a decimal representation)

 ### Output